castorgit/RL_course/README.md

 This repository contains examples and exercises for an **introductory course on Reinforcement Learning (RL)**, based on:

-- *Reinforcement Learning: An Introduction* by Sutton and Barto
+- *Reinforcement Learning: An Introduction* by Sutton and Barto (2018 Edition)
+- *Artificial Intelligence* by Russell Norvig (2022 edition)
 - *David Silver’s Reinforcement Learning Course (UCL / DeepMind)*

 ---